seinecle/blog/_posts/2028-06-28-highered-ai-web.md

 ## Rapid shock: web and AI alike?

-The adoption of web technologies was relatively "rapid" at the scale of historical times, in the sense that it took about 2 decades for web usage to become widespread after the appearance of the first web browser.
+The adoption of web technologies was relatively "rapid" at the scale of historical times, in the sense that it took about just 2 decades for web usage to become widespread after the appearance of the first web browser.
 But it took AI just [3 years to reach 1 billion users](https://www.reuters.com/technology/chatgpt-app-hits-1-billion-monthly-active-users-record-time-data-shows-2026-06-02/) - counting ChatGPT alone!

 # Conclusion